deomsh/FATLFN/README.md

 With "\> nul"  after FILE:
 \<dir> returns 'result=0' if directory is empty, otherwise count of Directory-entries
 \<dirx> returns 'result=0' if directory is empty, otherwise count of Long File Names in Directory
+\<dira> returns 'result=0' if directory is empty, otherwise count of Short File Names in Directory
 If a script uses FATLFN.LLL, 'FAT' and 'ATTRIBFT.LLL' must have been loaded with insmod before use
 Script must unload 'FAT' and 'ATTRIBFT.LLL' if desired
 After use of 'FATLFN.LLL' status is always: 'debug 1' AND 'debug msg=0' !